 - They are grayish in color.

 - They have broad, dark stripes down the mid-section of their bodies.

 - Their most dominant feature is their large, reddish, compound eyes.

 The house fly does not bite—because it can't.
 It has "sponging" mouth parts, so it can only suck up liquids.
 If you are bitten by a large fly, it is most likely a horse fly, deer fly, stable fly, or black fly.

 Why Can't I Swat That Fly?

 It is the fly's compound eyes, tiny body hairs, and speed that make it so difficult to swat.
 The eyes and hairs enable it to sense changes in airflow so that well before your fly swatter gets close, the fly has flown off.
-This, along with its ability to fly at speeds of 5 mph - with bursts of up to 15 mph when threatened, gives this fly the power to be well away before your swatter, or hand or newspaper can land.
+This, along with its ability to fly at speeds of 5 mph—with bursts of up to 15 mph when threatened—gives this fly the power to be well away before your swatter, hand, or newspaper can land.

 House Fly Habits and Behavior

 In addition to feeding on garbage, the house fly also lays its eggs on garbage, animal feces, and other decaying organic material, such as lawn clippings.
 The eggs hatch within a day and the emerging maggots (larvae) feed on the waste to develop into adult flies in less than a week.
 A fly can live about a month, and in this time, the female fly can lay about 2,000 eggs in batches of 75 to 100.